fusepoolP3/overall-architecture/d51-deliverable.md

 support creation and maintenance of Linked Data.
 Also new W3C standards and vocabularies are developed for turning legacy data into Linked Data.
 Many of these tools and standards are developed, extended or implemented by Fusepool P3 project partners.
-What is lacking is a "cockpit" for the tools, a place where our project partners Provincia Autonoma di Trento and Regione Toscana and other potential users can easily automate those ETL processes and generate Linked Data.

-The creation of this cockpit is the purpose of the Fusepool P3 project.
+The emerging Linked Data Platform Standard (LDP)[[7]](#ftnt7) provide standardized means for making collections of linked data resources accessible.

+What is lacking is an integration framework that combines the data transformation to RDF, possible enhancement steps and the publishing of the Linked Data.
+Fusepool P3 will provide such an integration framework along with User Interface tools that serve both to model the data publication process as well as to coordinate the human interactions that might be required while the data is processed.
-The platform itself is built on top of emerging Linked Data standards like the Linked Data Platform (LDP) specification and integrates state-of-the-art tools like OpenRefine, OpenLink Virtuoso, Apache Stanbol, and Pundit.

-The Fusepool P3 platform is developed and tested based on the requirements by Provincia Autonoma di Trento and Regione Toscana.
+This framework will integrate state-of-the-art tools like OpenRefine, OpenLink Virtuoso, Apache Stanbol, and Pundit.
+The famework is developed and tested based on the requirements by our project partners Provincia Autonoma di Trento and Regione Toscana.
 Both partners start working with the platform in an early stage and feedback gets directly integrated into the agile development process of Fusepool P3.

 ## Architecture

+The architecture is based on components communicating via HTTP and exposing RESTfull APIs.
+This allows for components being developed in any language and hosted on any platform.
+After initial discussions on the architectural principles (see [[2]](#ftnt2) and [[3]](#ftnt3)) the decision was taken to have the components very loosly coupled and interacting only via HTTP, this design choice was made with the following goals:

+- Reusability of Fusepool component is maximized
+- Distributed development is facilitated
+- It is easy for developer to understand and extend the software
+- Ensure longevity of the software
+- The software is simple to deploy and maintain in organizational IT environments (DoW 1.2.2)

-Based on the requirements analysis and some architectural principles proposals^[[2]](#ftnt2)^,^[[3]](#ftnt3)^, the following figure depicts the high-level architecture for the Fusepool P3 platform:
+Once the decision was taken on how components should interact the question was were the boundaries between components should be defined and how the components build the overall platform.
+The following figure depicts the high-level architecture for the Fusepool P3 platform:

 ![Platform Diagramn](p3-platform-diagram.svg "Platform Diagram")

-Components drawn with blue components are generic ones that are part of the generic platform.
-The generic platform is a set generic and standard interfaces, mainly LDP 1.0  [Speicher2014] and SPARQL 1.1 [SPARQL11], that can be provided by different concrete implementations.
-In this project, the official concrete implementations that the partners bring into the consortium are Apache Marmotta^[[4]](#ftnt4)^ from SRFG and OpenLink Virtuoso^[[5]](#ftnt5)^ from OGL, also other third-party implementations MAY be also supported.
-Some more concrete requirements for those interfaces will be described below.

-The remained components, drawn with yellow in the previous picture, are the actual components that comprise the Fusepool P3 platform.
-Users are expected to consume the data via a proxy which transparently handles transformation processes by calling in background the actual transformers, and sending back the data to the platform once the process has finished.
-All these component are going to be described in sufficient detail in the upcoming sections.
+The diagram shows how the UI and other clients access the fusepool P3 primarily via and LDP transforming Proxy which exposes a front-end conforming to the LDP specification [Speicher2014] with the addition of the Transforming Container API [TODO link].
+The proxy transparently handles transformation processes by calling in background the actual transformers, and sending back the data to the platform once the process has finished.
+The clients can also directly access transformers via their REST API (transfomer API) [TODO link] or use a SPARQL 1.1 [SPARQL11] endpoint.

+As the name suggests transformer data.
+The term ans the API are used broadly both for the functionality provided by WP 2 as well as by WP 3.
+It comprises the transformation from non-RDF content to RDF as well as the transformation from content without annotations to content with annotations.

+The components drawn in blue are not actually separable components that interact via HTTP.
+While an LDP implementation could in principle interact with the RDF Triple Store exclusively via SPARQL and HTTP for performance reasons it is not implemented this way but is rather more tightly coupled to the implementation of the triple store.
+Similarly some custom services realized in T5.4 will be implemented to directly interact with the triple store; such services are only implemented if the development of the UI shows that an interaction via the standard mechanism SPARQL and LDP is not feasible or not providing an adequate level of performance.

+For the implementation of LDP (without the transforming container API) the concrete implementations that the partners bring into the consortium are Apache Marmotta^[[4]](#ftnt4)^ from SRFG and
+OpenLink Virtuoso^[[5]](#ftnt5)^ from OGL.
+With the exception of the T5.4 components any generic LDP implementation that supports read/write access can be used.
+Some more concrete details about the requirements for such implementations will be described below.

+All components are going to be described in sufficient detail in the upcoming sections.

-This architecture does not make the platform the common runtime for all components.
+To summarize: This architecture does not make the platform the common runtime for all components.
 On the contrary, by default each component, including all transformers, are individual processes interacting via HTTP as the interaction interface.
 An exception to this are the backend related